 Th 490 Modern Protestant Theology 5 credits Theological position, history and trends of the major Protestant denominations; principal leaders of modern Protestant thought and their tenents; Bultman, Tillich, Neibuhr.
-Prerequisite: Approval of department chairman.
+Prerequisite: Approval of department chairman. of modern Protestant thought and their tener Bultman, Tillich, Neibuhr.
+Prerequisite: Appro

 Th 491 Special Topics - Scripture 3-5 credits

-Th 492 3-5 credits
+Th 492 Special Topics - Scripture 3-5 credits

-Special Topics - Moral 3-5 credits
+Th 493 Special Topics - Moral 3-5 credits

-3-5 credits
+Th 494 Special Topics - Theology 3-5 credits

 Th 497 Readings and Research 3-5 credits

-- Communication Workshop Th 500 and Seminar 0 credits Communication groups aim at helping the individual enter more deeply into himself to uncover the obstacles and defenses that keep him from expressing his ideas and himself more deeply and honestly with others.
-Required SUMORE core course. - Th 502 Religious Perspectives in Psychology 5 credits Transition and growth in faith from the religion of youth to the religion of maturity; understanding of faith in this process of growth; catechetical implications of religious instruction; natural liturgical response of men in their faith realized; problems associated with the learning, living and transmission of the Christian message. - Th 505 Sacramental Theology 3 credits Explanation of membership in the worshipping community; use of the conceptual model of religious belonging and its application by Christianity past and present; deeper understanding of sacrament from historical perspective as well as the experience of living in a faith community entering into dialogue with God through the sacraments. - Th 511 Modern Trends in Catechetics 0 credits Catechetics will deal with the problem of faith communication and education, integrate the summer's courses in the context of catechetics and develop modern trends in the difficult field of religious education.
-Required SUMORE core course. - Th 520 Philosophy of Religion 5 credits Religion in essence and manifestation in the religious subject and object and their reciprocal operation.
-The unique contribution of Chardinian concepts in the contemporary world. - Religious Perspectives in Sociology Th 525 3 credits Systematic inquiry into the complex structure and dynamic function of modern society with emphasis on the religious dimension of culture and its reciprocal relationships. - Th 530 Formation of Gospel Tradition 3 credits Analysis and classification of the Gospel materials; influence of form criticism; life situation of the literary forms, their application and use in modern catechetics.
+Th 500 Communication Workshop and Seminar Communication groups aim at helping the individual enter more deeply into himself to uncover the obstacles and defenses that keep him from expressing his ideas and himself more deeply and honestly with others.
+Required SUMORE core course.

+Th 502 Religious Perspectives in Psychology 5 credits Transition and growth in faith from the religion of youth to the religion of maturity; understanding of faith in this process of growth; catechetical implications of religious instruction; natural liturgical response of men in their faith realized; problems associated with the learning, living and transmission of the Christian message.

-theology
+Th 505 Sacramental Theology 3 credits Explanation of membership in the worshipping community; use of the conceptual model of religious belonging and its application by Christianity past and present; deeper understanding of sacrament from historical perspective as well as the experience of living in a faith community entering into dialogue with God through the sacraments.

+Th 511 Modern Trends in Catechetics 0 credits Catechetics will deal with the problem of faith communication and education, integrate the summer's courses in the context of catechetics and develop modern trends in the difficult field of religious education.
+Required SUMORE core course.

+Th 520 Philosophy of Religion 5 credits Religion in essence and manifestation in the religious subject and object and their reciprocal operation.
+The unique contribution of Chardinian concepts in the contemporary world.

+Th 525 Religious Perspectives in Sociology 3 credits Systematic inquiry into the complex structure and dynamic function of modern society with emphasis on the religious dimension of culture and its reciprocal relationships.

+Th 530 Formation of Gospel Tradition 3 credits Analysis and classification of the Gospel materials; influence of form criticism; life situation of the literary forms, their application and use in modern catechetics.

 Th 540 Christian Self-Image 5 credits Analysis of contemporary philosophical systems as the intellectual environment in which the Christian message is translated.
 Influence of philosophers from Kierkegaard through Marcel with consideration of linguistic analysts such as Van Buren.

-Th 545 The Historical Role of the Christian Community 3 credits Christian community as a theological source; the mission of the Church in the modern world; the ecclesiastical implications of liturgy in theory and in the development of the catechist; the meaning of teacher as apostle.
-Th 550 Religious Perspectives in Anthropology 3 credits Analysis of the development of religious and secular attitudes; influence of the latent and overt, verbal and non-verbal milieu.
-Th 555 Modern Moral Problems 3 credits
+The Historical Role of the Christian Community 3 credits Christian community as a theological source; the mission of the Church in the modern world; the ecclesiastical implications of liturgy in theory and in the development of the catechist; the meaning of teacher as apostle.

+Th 550 Religious Perspectives

+in Anthropology 3 credits

+Analysis of the development of religious and secular attitudes; influence of the latent and overt, verbal and non-verbal milieu.

-Exploration of the basic premises of law and authority in the moral dimensions of the Church; situation ethics and other moral concerns of man in the 20th Century; understanding the theological posture needed for personal and social morality.
+Th 555 Modern Moral Problems 3 credits Exploration of the basic premises of law and authority in the moral dimensions of the Church; situation ethics and other moral concerns of man in the 20th Century; understanding the theological posture needed for personal and social morality.